zarahbaloch/LHL_SQL_Final/starting_with_questions.md

 <img width="681" alt="Screenshot 2025-03-18 at 4 42 49 AM" src="https://github.com/user-attachments/assets/c1458e08-2c3a-4e8c-b4a0-e66b3fef7673" />

+The top-selling product by country reveals trends in purchasing behavior across different regions.
+The United States led with Kickball, selling 409,590 units, significantly outpacing other regions.
+Following this, custom decals emerged as the most popular product in multiple countries, including India, the UK, Germany, Canada, France, Japan, Romania, and Australia, with sales ranging from 83,292 units in India to 18,930 units in Australia.
+Meanwhile, Chile also showed a strong preference for Kickball, purchasing 15,170 units.
+This pattern suggests a regional preference for sports-related items in the US and Chile, whilst custom decals dominate in other international markets- perhaps indicating differences in consumer interests, cultural preferences, or local demand drivers.

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**